 He continued to talk as I pieced a small quilt for a baby shower planned for when I return.

 "My wife didn't want the boys so I took them and raised them best I could.
 We skype and stay in touch that way."

 "Sounds like you did a good job.
 Spending a week together will give you lots of time to talk."

 "Yes, we'll have fun in the peace and quiet.
 I've got bear spray just in case!" he laughed.

 "Oh my!
 I pray you have a wonderful vacation."

 "Thank you.
 We will."

-Our conversation ended just as the "fasten seatbelt sign" flashed and the attendant alerted us the plane was making the final descent.
+Our conversation ended just as the "fasten seat belts sign" flashed and the pilot alerted us the plane was making the final descent.

-I took a few pins out of the little quilt.
-Quilting is a way I feel God's presence and holding the quilt provided a holy background for the outpouring of this gentleman's heart.
-As I folded the quilt to tuck away in my bag, I knew that all I heard and carried to God was held in the fabric resting on my lap.
+I took a few pins out of the little quilt, which grew as I talked.
+Quilting is a way I feel God's presence, and my piecing provided a holy backdrop for the outpouring of this gentleman's heart.
+As I folded the quilt to tuck away in my bag, I knew that all I heard and carried to God was recorded in the stitches holding the fabric together.

-Prayer: Thank you, God, for putting me next to this stranger who had a need to express thoughts living deep within his heart.
-Help me always to stay present to those I encounter and keep me mindful when I need to pause and listen to one of your children.
+Prayer: Thank you, God, for putting me next to this stranger who had a need to express thoughts that lived deep in his heart.
+Help me always to stay present to those whom I encounter and keep me mindful when I need to pause and listen to one of your children.
 Amen.